spack/spack/lib/spack/docs/basic_usage.rst

 as case-insensitive.
 You can also add the ``-d`` to search the description of the package in addition to the name.
 Some examples:

-All packages whose names contain "sql" :
+All packages whose names contain "sql":

 .. command-output:: spack list sql